Mes0903/MesBlog/src/risc-v/ACLINT/README.md

 <details> <summary>原文</summary>

-> The MSWI device provides machine-level IPI functionality for a set of HARTs on a RISC-V platform.
+> The MSWI device provides machine-level IPI functionality for a set of HARTs on a RISC-V platform.<br><br>
 >
-> It has an IPI register (`MSIP`) for each HART connected to the MSWI device.
+> It has an IPI register (`MSIP`) for each HART connected to the MSWI device.<br><br>
 >
-> On a RISC-V platform with multiple MSWI devices, each MSWI device provides machine-level IPI functionality for a different (or disjoint) set of HARTs.
+> On a RISC-V platform with multiple MSWI devices, each MSWI device provides machine-level IPI functionality for a different (or disjoint) set of HARTs.<br><br>
 >
-> A MSWI device assigns a HART index starting from zero to each HART associated with it.
+> A MSWI device assigns a HART index starting from zero to each HART associated with it.<br><br>
 >
-> The HART index assigned to a HART by the MSWI device may or may not have any relationship with the unique HART identifier (hart ID) that the RISC-V Privileged Architecture assigns to the HART.
+> The HART index assigned to a HART by the MSWI device may or may not have any relationship with the unique HART identifier (hart ID) that the RISC-V Privileged Architecture assigns to the HART.<br><br>
 >
 > The maximum number of HARTs supported by a single MSWI device is 4095 which is equivalent to the maximum number of `MSIP` registers.